 He did not go AWOL in time to get home and drive my mom to the hospital, however.
 That task fell to my mother's father, Holy (of Burned Cabbage fame).
 Duchess and Holy had come to spend Christmas in Sacramento, CA, with the family and see the new baby.
 The new baby who had so far proved to be a stubborn pain in the ass (a bit of foreshadowing for the rest of the child's life, perhaps?) and ruined plans for a nice Christmas with the new wee one.

 Duchess had to stay home with the two small children already in residence, and Holy had to drive his very pregnant daughter to the hospital.
 In a strange city.
 In a strange car.
-And just to make it more nerve-wracking, in the middle of a blinding snowstorm.
-Do you know how comfortable native New Orleanians are driving in the snow?
+And just to make it more nerve-wracking, in the middle of dense fog.
+Do you know how comfortable native New Orleanians are driving in any kind of weather except maybe rain?
 Especially when they don't know where the hell they're going and their daughter is in labor in the passenger seat?

 But he got her there.
 I don't think Holy had ever been so relieved to see a person as he was to see my dad when he finally arrived.
 And around 11:30 p.m., I was born.

 The rest, as they say, is history.

 Especially because on THIS December 26th, A. had to go to work and the house is a wreck, so I will be not so much twiddling my thumbs as employing them in picking up and vacuuming.
 What a buzzkill, man.

 However!
 I have a small pile of birthday presents awaiting me, as well as the anticipation of an actual dinner out at an actual restaurant, which means I actually won't be cooking OR doing dishes tomorrow.
 SWEET.

 So December 26th can just be over already.
 I'm ready for it to be the 27th.

 * Don't worry--you still have time to send me a gift!
 I'm told e-mailed gift certificates arrive almost instantaneously.